tenzinchoeying/IPRO497_TeamC/ProductDirectionDocument.md

 4. When we are not meeting together we will use the following tool/tech for communications: Google Hangout

-5. Try avoiding speaking over each other
+5. Try avoiding speaking over each other (Raise hand on Collaborate if you need to interject)

 6. Have a balanced contribution to the discussion; call names for anyone you believe needs to speak more